jayhendren/ldapadm/README.md

       ...
     ...

-* Each key in the top-level object is one of the arguments to the command.
+* Each key in the top-level object is one of the name or query arguments to the command.
 For instance, in the command `ldapadm get user alice bob carol`, the keys will be `alice`, `bob`, and `carol`.
 For the command `ldapadm insert group hackers user dave edgar felicia`, the keys will be `dave`, `edgar`, and `felicia`.
 * The value for each key is another object.
 This object will always have the key `success`, which is a boolean (`true` or `false`) value indicating whether the requested operation completed successfully.